Soul of the Fire: Plot summary

 Having studied the actions of Joseph Ander, the ancient founder of Anderith, Richard comes to realize that the chimes and the Dominie Dirtch are connected.
 More specifically, he comes to understand that Joseph Ander enslaved the Chimes using them to power the Dominie Dirtch.
 Richard finally comes to understand that by using art as a form of intent, he can alter the Grace and create a new pathway for magic.
 Thus Richard counters the magic Ander used to enslave the Chimes and calls them forth giving the chimes a choice: His soul (which they were promised by Kahlan) or revenge on the spirit of Ander for enslaving them.
 The chimes choose vengeance, taking Ander to the underworld.
 Once he is successful in banishing the chimes, Richard sets off to heal Kahlan but is stopped by Du Chaillu, just having given birth, who tells him that his healing powers would kill her due to a hidden subtractive magic spell that has been placed within her.

 Alessandra eventually frees Ann, reverts her faith back to the Creator and gives her oath to Richard.
 The pair soon sets off out of Anderith.
 When Zedd's soul is returned to his body with the banishment of the chimes, he also departs.
 Richard decides to leave for Westland, where he plans to let Kahlan recover from her wounds naturally.
 Dalton Campbell sees them off with his apologies and informs Richard that Campbell, Chanboor, and both of their wives have become stricken with an "unfortunate", incurable venereal disease and have doomed themselves to a slow, agonizing demise.
 He returns the Sword of Truth to Richard before they set off.
 Richard claims he will wait in Westland until the people of the world can prove to him that they truly desire freedom.
 As they depart, they pass a group of people set to welcome the Order, planning to sway them with peaceful protest.
 As they leave, the Order begins to sack the city, and the screams of the women being forced into sexual slavery follow them into the night.

 Wizard's Fifth Rule

-The Wizard's Fifth Rule, revealed in Soul of the Fire, is:
+Each of the novels in the Sword of Truth series reveals a "Wizard's Rule" — a magical principle that allows Wizards to be savvy manipulators of the world around them.
+The novel reveals the Wizard's Fifth Rule:

 Mind what people do, not only what they say, for deeds will betray a lie.